Baryton trios (Haydn)

-Joseph Haydn wrote as many as 123 trios for the unusual combination of baryton, viola and cello, and three further trios for baryton, cello and violin (Hob.
+Joseph Haydn wrote 123 trios for the unusual combination of baryton, viola and cello.
+Three further trios for baryton, cello and violin (Hob.
 XI:89-91) are considered part of the series.
 As Sisman notes, they are the “most intensively cultivated genre” of Haydn’s early career.

 The baryton

 The baryton is a bowed string instrument of the viol family played in Europe during the 17th and 18th centuries.
 It has six or seven strings of gut, arranged over a fretted fingerboard, plus a lower set of wire strings.
 When the gut strings are bowed, the wire strings vibrate sympathetically, enriching the tone.
 The wire strings may also be plucked by the performer's left thumb, creating a contrasting tonal quality.
 For full information, see baryton.

 History

 Haydn began composing baryton trios in 1765.
 At the time he had been working for the princes of the Esterházy family since 1761, and since 1762 for the newly reigning Prince Nikolaus.
 Nikolaus had previously played the viola da gamba (an instrument similar to the baryton, but without the sympathetic strings), but in 1765 he purchased a baryton.
 In the same year, Haydn received an official reprimand from the prince for neglecting his duties; for details of this episode see Gregor Werner.
 An addendum to the reprimand specified that Haydn should also spend more time composing works for the Prince's new instrument: